divolte/divolte-collector/docs/introduction.rst

 .. note::

-  Divolte Collector can be configured to send data to either HDFS, Google Cloud Storage or Kafka (or any combination of these).
-When running locally for testing, it can also write to the local file system.
+  Divolte Collector can be configured to send data to HDFS, Google Cloud Storage and Kafka or any combination thereof.
+When running locally for testing it can also write to the local file system.